A Primer on Security of Quantum Computing Hardware: Defense mechanisms

 \subsection{Preventing scheduler attack: QuPUF}

-To verify whether the quantum hardware being allocated is the one that is desired or not, the authors in~\cite{puf} introduce the idea of Quantum PUF (QuPUF).
+To verify whether the quantum hardware being allocated is the one that is desired or not, the idea of Quantum PUF (QuPUF) has been introduced in \cite{puf}.
 A QuPUF is a quantum circuit that is sent to the quantum hardware.
 The parameters of QuPUF and the output given by the hardware act as the challenge-response pair respectively.
-For each hardware, the authors accumulate different challenge-response pairs.
+For each hardware, different challenge-response pairs are accumulated.
 The assumption here is that each hardware will generate unique challenge-response pairs due to every hardware's unique characteristics like single-qubit error rates, CNOT error rates, decoherence time, and dephasing time.
-They propose two models of QuPUF namely, Hadamard gate-based QuPUF and decoherence-based QuPUF (Fig. \ref{fig:qupufs}(a) and (b)) as described below.
+Two QuPUF models have been proposed namely, Hadamard gate-based QuPUF and decoherence-based QuPUF (Fig. \ref{fig:qupufs}(a) and (b)) as described below.